Thomas Jefferson and education: Stage III: university (ages 17–19)

 Jefferson's highly ordered site plan establishes an ensemble of buildings surrounding a central rectangular quadrangle, named The Lawn, which is lined on either side with the academic teaching units and their linking arcades.
 The quad is enclosed at one end with the library, the repository of knowledge, at the head of the table.
 The remaining side opposite the library remained open-ended for future growth.
-The lawn rises gradually as a series of stepped terraces, each a few feet higher than the last, rising up to the library, which was set in the most prominent position at the top.
+The Lawn rises gradually as a series of stepped terraces, each a few feet higher than the last, rising up to the library, which was set in the most prominent position at the top.

 Jefferson was a proponent of the Greek and Roman architectural styles, which he believed to be most representative of American democracy by historical association.
 These were popular during the federal period across the United States.
 Each academic unit is designed with a two-story temple front facing the quadrangle, while the library is modeled on the Roman Pantheon.
-The ensemble of buildings surrounding the quad is a statement of the importance of secular public education, while the exclusion of religious structures reinforces the principal of separation of church and state.
+The ensemble of buildings surrounding the quad is a statement of the importance of secular public education, while the exclusion of religious structures reinforces the principle of separation of church and state.
 The campus planning and architectural treatment is considered a paradigm of the ordering of man-made structures to express intellectual ideas and aspirations.
 A survey of members of the American Institute of Architects identified Jefferson's campus as the most significant work of architecture in America.

 The University was designed as the capstone of the educational system of Virginia.
 In Jefferson's vision, any young white male citizen of the commonwealth could attend the school if he had the required ability and achievement as an earlier student.